skellis46/finger-pointing-moon/edit bin.md

 # edit bin

+examine the epistemic potential and limits of practice-research

 - in fpm the danger of confirmation bias with the proxy thing. needs to be exploring a hunch — to understand the phenomnenon more deepy

 The following is an overview of the timetable and milestones for the research **(RES)** and development **(DEV)** components.